NFDI4Energy/EFZN_rdm/README.md

 >1.
 Title and Research Question
 >2.
 Project Partners and Institutions
 >
 > Depending on your settings, you can add other details required by the respective questionnaire.
+For a quick start, we recommend [DMPOnline](https://dmponline.dcc.ac.uk/) here.

     {{2-3}}
 Congratulations!
 You have started your first DMP!